Eric Hosmer Player Props: Cubs vs. Nationals

-The Chicago Cubs, including Eric Hosmer and his .536 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.
+Eric Hosmer -- with a slugging percentage of .444 in his past 10 games, including two extra-base hits -- will be in action for the Chicago Cubs versus the Washington Nationals, with Jake Irvin on the hill, on May 3 at 7:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Marlins.
+In his last appearance, he had two hits (going 2-for-4) against the Nationals.

 Eric Hosmer Game Info & Props vs. the Nationals